 Date of Repurchase by the Bank Shares Repurchased Amount of Surplus Stock Repurchased from Member Shareholders Amount of Excess Stock Repurchased from Non-Member Shareholders

-March 26, 2019 2,040,937 202,498 1,596

-June 25, 2019 1,093,092 108,621 688

-September 25, 2019 2,593,830 259,377 6

-December 27, 2019 1,692,435 169,237 6

-March 27, 2020 1,390,825 139,080 2
+March 27, 2020 1,390,825 \$ 139,080 \$

 June 26, 2020 1,844,151 184,412 3

 September 28, 2020 1,064,411 52,457 53,984

 December 30, 2020 953,802 95,377 3

+March 29, 2021 638,969 56,889 7,008

+June 25, 2021 358,364 35,836 1

+September 27, 2021 126,031 12,602 1

+December 27, 2021 477,994 47,760 39

-Accounting principles generally accepted in the United States of America ("U.S. GAAP") require issuers to classify as liabilities certain financial instruments that embody obligations for the issuer (hereinafter referred to as "mandatorily redeemable financial instruments").
+U.S. GAAP requires issuers to classify as liabilities certain financial instruments that embody obligations for the issuer (hereinafter referred to as "mandatorily redeemable financial instruments").
 Pursuant to these requirements, the Bank reclassifies shares of capital stock from the capital section to the liability section of its balance sheet at the point in time when either a written redemption or withdrawal notice is received from a member or a membership withdrawal or termination is otherwise initiated, because the shares of capital stock then meet the definition of a mandatorily redeemable financial instrument.
 Shares of capital stock meeting this definition are reclassified to liabilities at fair value.
 Following reclassification of the stock, any dividends paid or accrued on such shares are recorded as interest expense in the statements of income.
 As the repurchases presented in the table above are made at the sole discretion of the Bank, the repurchase, in and of itself, does not cause the shares underlying these repurchases to meet the definition of mandatorily redeemable financial instruments.

 Stock dividends paid on capital stock that is classified as mandatorily redeemable capital stock are reported as either an issuance of capital stock or as an increase in the mandatorily redeemable capital stock liability depending upon the event that caused the stock on which the dividend is being paid to be classified as a liability.
 Stock dividends paid on stock subject to a written redemption notice are reported as an issuance of capital stock as such dividends are not covered by the original redemption notice.
 Stock dividends paid on stock that is subject to a withdrawal notice (or its equivalent) are reported as an increase in the mandatorily redeemable capital stock liability.
-During the years ended December 31, 2020 and 2019, the Bank did not receive any stock redemption notices.
+During the years ended December 31, 2021 and 2020, the Bank did not receive any stock redemption notices.

-Mandatorily redeemable capital stock outstanding at December 31, 2020 and 2019 was \$13.9 million and \$7.1 million, respectively.
-For the years ended December 31, 2020 and 2019, average mandatorily redeemable capital stock was \$22.6 million and \$7.3 million, respectively.
+Mandatorily redeemable capital stock outstanding at December 31, 2021 and 2020 was \$6.7 million and \$13.9 million, respectively.
+For the years ended December 31, 2021 and 2020, average mandatorily redeemable capital stock was \$8.4 million and \$22.6 million, respectively.
 Although mandatorily redeemable capital stock is excluded from capital (equity) for financial reporting purposes, this stock is considered capital for regulatory purposes (see the section below entitled "Risk-Based Capital Rules and Other Capital Requirements" for further information).

-The following table presents capital stock outstanding, by type of institution, as of December 31, 2020 and 2019.
+The following table presents capital stock outstanding, by type of institution, as of December 31, 2021 and 2020.